History and Revival

-The establishment of the ancient Nalanda as an undisputed seat of learning was a natural consequence of the time and place in which it was situated.
-Ancient Magadha was characterized by an intellectual ferment unlike any known to mankind.
-Nalanda University was able to meld multiple discourses and to embrace knowledge in its entirety to become uniquely attractive for all seekers of pure knowledge.
+The establishment of ancient Nalanda as an undisputed seat of learning was a historical consequence of its context.
+Ancient Magadha was characterized by an intellectual ferment unlike any known to humanity.
+The ability to meld multiple discourses and embrace knowledge in its entirety is what made Nalanda uniquely attractive for all seekers of knowledge.

-The profound knowledge of the Nalanda teachers attracted scholars from places as distant as China, Korea, Japan, Tibet, Mongolia, Turkey, Sri Lanka and South East Asia.
-These scholars have left records about the ambience, architecture and learning of this unique university.
+The profound knowledge of Nalanda’s teachers attracted scholars from places as distant as China, Korea, Japan, Tibet, Mongolia, Turkey, Sri Lanka, and South East Asia.
+These scholars have left records about the ambience, architecture, and learning at this unique university.
 The most detailed accounts have come from Chinese scholars and the best known of these is Xuan Zang who carried back many hundred scriptures which were later translated into Chinese.
-Close to the end of the twelfth century Nalanda was destroyed by invaders.